Npcodes1/Tic-Tac-Toe/README.md

 This Tic-Tac-Toe Game was my first project in using React.
 I learned from a tutorial that was on the React website.
+This classic game is for two players and next to the board is a move history to show what was the last move that was performed.
 It's been really helpful in learning about components and I'm slowly making my way into understanding unit testing.

 ##